 top of page

-I'm Adviser and head of the Bank of England's Monetary Analysis directorate Strategic Priorities Hub - a three-year initiative aimed at advancing the understanding and design of the Bank's monetary policy toolkit.
-Currently I am responsible for managing analytical projects around the interplay between the monetary and financial stability toolkits, and the transmission of conventional monetary policy.
+Before joining the BIS, I was Adviser and head of the Bank of England's Monetary Analysis directorate Strategic Priorities Hub - a three-year initiative aimed at advancing the understanding and design of the Bank's monetary policy toolkit.
+In that role, I was responsible for managing analytical projects around the interplay between the monetary and financial stability toolkits, and the transmission of monetary policy.

 Previously, I was responsible for leading analytical work and briefing the Bank's Monetary Policy Committee on the design and transmission of unconventional monetary policy tools during Covid, with a focus on negative rates, Quantitative Easing, and funding-for-lending schemes.

 Before this, I was responsible for advising the Bank's Financial Policy Committee on the strategy for countercyclical capital requirements, and I worked on stress-testing strategy and its link with macro-prudential policy.
-During my studies, I worked at the Swiss National Bank, Dutch National Bank, and the Swiss Business Federation's Brussels office.
+During my studies, I worked at the Swiss National Bank and Dutch National Bank, and (briefly) led the Swiss Business Federation's Brussels office.

-My research mainly deals with the links between banks and the real economy and the transmission of monetary policy.
-I got a PhD in Economics from the Graduate Institute of International Studies (Geneva), where I was supervised by Cédric Tille, Marc Flandreau and Charles Calomiris (Columbia University, external expert).
+My research deals mainly with the link between banks, the real economy, and the transmission of monetary policy.
+I got a PhD in Economics (with highest honors) from the Graduate Institute of International Studies, where my thesis jury was Cédric Tille, Marc Flandreau and Charles Calomiris (Columbia University).

 Published and working papers